Imsil County: Imsil Cheese Village

 The cheese produced there is called Imsil cheese, following the county name.
 Imsil cheese is the unusual mission legacy of a Catholic priest from Belgium who took the Korean name of Ji Junghwan.
-He arrived in the farming village of Imsil, in the mid-1950s, when the economy was still shattered from the Korean war.
+He arrived in the farming village of Imsil, in the mid-1950s, when the economy was still shattered from the Korean War.
 He started a farmers’ milk cooperative, which eventually became the Imsil Cheese Factory.
 The factory still exists today and produces high-quality cheese and yogurt for the Korean market.

 A pizza franchise using Imsil cheese has become a widespread business in South Korea since 2004, under the name of Imsil Cheese Pizza.
 Nearby livestock farms produce the dairy products required for the manufacture of the cheese.

-The village is in a rural area, with one bus arriving there every hour.
-The buses stop running at 8 p.m.
-Buses to Imsil depart from the Shi-Hae intercity bus terminal in Jeonju.
+Okjeongho Lake

+Okjeongho Lake (옥정호) is an artificial lake created by the construction of the Seomjingang River Dam.
+There is a walking trail by the lake.
+In the upper reaches of the Seomjingang River, Okjeongho Lake has a large temperature difference between night and day, so fog rises.

+Education

 Yewon Arts University is located in Imsil.